makrai/notes/demszky23-llm-psycho.md

     fixed mindset fears (that is, that when they struggle it means they are ‘bad at maths’).

-* A typical speech generated by the expert-prompt-tuned LLM was: “Welcome to my
+* A typical speech generated by the expert-prompt-tuned LLM was: “Welcome to"

 * adolescents’ ratings of the prompt-tuned examples were not significantly different (P > 0.05) from ratings of the human expert examples — even though the former were generated in seconds, whereas the latter were generated over a three-day period.
 Furthermore, the expert-prompt-tuned speeches made up 75% of the gap between un-tuned LLM and human expert speech ratings.
 These findings provide direct evidence that
 * ie LLMs can generate novel text that is similar to a precise psychological construct with only five training examples.
 This study also suggests a

 # Concerns about using LLMs for psychology + solutions

 * LLMs might be used in ways that cause harm to the public.
 * eg Members of underrepresented groups in particular could suffer harm
   * owing to biases in how AI models are trained and implemented
 * they are not actually simulating human intelligence29,32,33
   * they tend to output an ‘average’ of what the internet or popular books tend
     * (with some constraints, for example LLM providers have put ethical ‘guardrails’ in place to prevent hate speech)
   * an advantage for research areas that seek to leverage and study human cognition and culture as represented in the training data.
 * sandbox for conducting metascientific analyses, creating interactive interventions and generating a wide range of stimuli.
 At the same time,
   * With appropriate prompting and tuning, LLMs can also become